SNL Funny 115

 enthusiasm, and you have a sketch that is going to beloved for

 years.
-I mean, Will even gets Kenan Thompson to break behind him,
+I mean, Will even gets Kenan Thompson to break behind

 and Kenan Thompson almost NEVER breaks.

 The only sad thing about